gdoshi2/gaurav_econ/content/project/wiring-america-the-short-and-long-run-effects-of-electricity-grid-expansion/index.md

 ---
 draft: false
 url_pdf: uploads/Wiring_America_Doshi.pdf
-title: "Wiring America: The Short- and Long-Run Effects of Electricity Grid Expansion"
+title: "Wiring America: Market and Environmental Effects of Electricity Grid Expansion"
 subtitle: ""
 date: 2022-04-05T21:53:22.536Z
 summary: Electricity grid expansion is a key policy tool to accelerate the transition to green energy and lower carbon emissions.
-I study the impact of grid expansion on market power and emissions from the fossil fuel industry in the short-run and investment in wind energy in the long-run.
+I study the impact of grid expansion on market power and emissions from the fossil fuel industry in the short-run.
 featured: true
 authors:
   - Gaurav Doshi